ali14252004/kEy/README.md

 ### Creating a Project

-To create a new Training session with a coach in the Gem System, follow these steps:
+To create a new Training session with a coach in the Gym System, follow these steps:

-1. **Open the Gem System application.**
+1. **Open the Gym System application.**
 2. **Click on "Training session"**
 3. **Set an appointment**: Specify the start and end dates for the training session.
 4. **Choose the coach**: enter the name of the coach.